pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 youtube_url = ""

 +++
 Immediately after reading Kevin Simmonds' new book, _The Monster I Am Today: Leontyne Price and a Life in Verse_, I went on a YouTube spree.
 Listening to Leontyne Price's Aida was all that made sense after reading this biography-in-verse, where Simmonds tells the story of how Price was the source of his love for singing.
-He blends poetry, prose, quotes from interviews, quotes from critics, and even fantasical FBI memos regarding Leontyne herself.
+He blends poetry, prose, quotes from interviews, quotes from critics, and even fantastical FBI memos regarding Leontyne's power for social change.

 _The Monster I Am Today_ (TriQuarterly Books, Northwestern University Press) is probably the most evocative story I've read about falling in love with singing.
 It's also a story about Leontyne Price and all the things that came with being a Black opera singer in the 1950s and 60s, and about "acousmatic blackness", or having a vocal timbre that's associated with being Black.
 (Simmonds includes a chilling quote from Marian Anderson: "There were things that happened to my voice that should not have happened.")
 And, it's about being a closeted gay  voice major in music school.